open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>subPathExpr</b></td>
         <td>string</td>
         <td>
-          Expanded path within the volume from which the container's volume should be mounted.
-Behaves similarly to SubPath but environment variable references $(VAR_NAME) are expanded using the container's environment.
-Defaults to "" (volume's root).
-SubPathExpr and SubPath are mutually exclusive.<br/>
+          Expanded path within the volume from which the container's volume should be mounted.<br/>
         </td>
         <td>false</td>
       </tr></tbody>